kdgregory/pomutil/README.md

     `mvn clean install`

 Each of the modules is in its own "app" directory.
-The build process produces a "shared" executable JAR (one that contains all dependencies needed to run), so you can invoke a given app like so:
+The build process produces a "shaded" executable JAR (one that contains all dependencies needed to run), so you can invoke a given app like so:

     `java -jar target/application.jar APP_SPECIFIC_ARGUMENTS`